-- Case 3.
+Case 3.
 Routing with faults

-When the network is modeled as a graph, the length (edge-weight) of an edge represents the probability of its failing (used, for instance, in networks of thelephone lines, or broadcasting systems in computer networks or in transportation routes).
-In all these cases, one is looking for the route having the highest probability for not failing.
+When the network is modeled as a graph, the length (edge-weight) of an edge may also represent the probability of its failing (used, for instance, in networks of thelephone lines, or broadcasting systems in computer networks or in transportation routes).
+In all these cases, one is looking for the route having the highest probability not to fail.